Ebazhanov/linkedin-skill-assessments-quizzes/adobe-photoshop/adobe-photoshop-quiz.md

 - [x] Clear the Delete Cropped Pixels check box.
 - [ ] Select the Delete Cropped Pixels check box.

 #### Q115.
-If you want to change the resolution of an image using the Pixels per Inch setting, which c
-ommand do you use?
+If you want to change the resolution of an image using the Pixels per Inch setting, which command do you use?

 - [ ] Canvas Size
 - [ ] Calculations